pydio/pydio-doc-howto/misc_cli_client.md

 cec configure oauth
 ```

-You will be guided through a few steps to configure and persist your connection.
-Mainly:
+You will be guided through a few steps to configure and persist your connection:

 - Enter your server address: the full URL to access your Cells instance, e.g.: `https://files.example.com/`
 - Choose OAuth2 process either by opening a browser or copy/pasting the URL in your browser to get a valid token